Frequently Asked Questions

 client, passing theapplicationId

 path.
-This configuration is specific to APIs like Messages that use JWT authentication based on the application keys.
-A comment notes how this might change for production key handling. - Express Initialization: We create an Express app instance and use
+This configuration is specific to APIs like Messages that use JWT authentication based on application keys.
+The comment notes how this changes for production key handling.express.json()

-middleware to automatically parse incoming JSON request bodies. /send-sms
+middleware to parse incoming JSON request bodies.
+Middleware order matters – JSON parsing must occur before route handlers./send-sms

 function to useawait